 If your unit isn’t what it should be, and you are in charge, the issue is you.
 The good news is that you can change!

 The Toxic Army Unit

 What is a toxic Army unit?
 How can you identify it?
 Here are a few things I’ve noticed:

-In toxic units, soldiers can just do whatever the hell they want to do.
+In toxic units, Soldiers can do whatever the hell they want to do.
 Saluting is not required.
 Proper titles are not used.
-Customs and courtesies are not followed.
-The lowest ranking soldiers run the unit because everyone is scared of them.
+Military customs and courtesies are not followed.
+The lowest ranking Soldiers run the unit because everyone is scared of them.